Picture this scenario: an existing client asks for SEO services. You agree because you don't want to lose the client (plus the extra cash is nice).

 Better rankings are what all SEO eventually boils down to.
 The most well-executed SEO campaign would be a waste if it doesn't lead to better rankings.

 Use your favorite rank tracker to track the progress of your clients' sites.
 You can also use this to keep a check on your reseller's activities.
 Do not rely solely on their analytics.

-These kind of services are a dime-a-dozen.
-Google away and you'll find hundreds of white label SEO reseller programs.
+These kinds of services are a dime a dozen.
+Google away and you'll find hundreds of white-label SEO reseller programs.

 Please note: we do NOT endorse any of these agencies.
 Do your own research before using any of them for your clients to find the best reseller for you.

 Some of the more established companies are:

 TheHoth - offers a complete bouquet of SEO services, ranging from regular blog content to high-quality editorial links.

 HigherVisibility - is one of the oldest programs around.
 Because of its agency background, it makes for a perfect (if expensive) ally.